-The City of Menifee currently assesses a General Plan Maintenance Fee as part of its building permit process.
+The City of Menifee currently assesses a General Plan Maintenance fee as part of its building permit process.
 The fee is meant to account for updates to the general plan, zoning ordinance, housing elements, and other long-range planning activities that are part of the larger General Plan.
 This is a fairly typical fee charged by many jurisdictions.
 The City of Menifee currently charges this fee as a percentage of the building permit fee, at the time of building permit submittal.
-The concept behind charging it during the building permit phase is that any development project, which gets to that phase, makes enough of an impact to require the need for an update to the Zoning Code or the General Plan.